What will happen to mortgage rates after the election?

 The Federal Reserve is an independent institution charged with guiding the nation’s economy.

-So far in 2019, the Federal Reserve has cut the federal funds rate — the money banks pay for overnight borrowing — three times.
+So far in 2020, the Federal Reserve has cut the federal funds rate — the money banks pay for overnight borrowing — to near-zero levels.

 Mortgage rates are not controlled by the Federal Funds Rate.
 But a low-rate environment has certainly contributed to keeping mortgage rates low.